omerts/f3b3/README.md

 export default store
 ```

 2. You will need to import your models in your index file.
-A common pattern is to create a bootstrapper file, and import that file in your index file.
+A common pattern is to create a bootstrapper file, and import that file in your App.js|tsx file.

 ```typescript
 // bootstrapper.ts